A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

 \subsubsection{Metropolis-Hastings Random Walk (MHRW)}

-The Metropolis-Hastings algorithm is a general Markov Chain Monte Carlo (MCMC) technique \cite{mcmc-book} for sampling from a probability distribution $\mu$ that is difficult to sample from directly.
-In our case, by performing the classic RW we can easily sample nodes from the non-uniform distribution $\pi^{\scriptscriptstyle RW}$, where $\pi^{\scriptscriptstyle RW}_u \sim k_u$.
-However, we would like to sample nodes from the uniform distribution $\mu$, with $\mu_u = \frac{1}{|V|}$.
-This can be achieved by the following transition matrix:
+Instead of correcting the bias after the walk, one can appropriately modify the transition probabilities so that the walk converges to the desired uniform distribution.
+The Metropolis-Hastings algorithm \cite{Metropolis1953} is a general Markov Chain Monte Carlo (MCMC) technique \cite{mcmc-book} for sampling from a probability distribution $\mu$ that is difficult to sample from directly.
+In our case, we would like to sample nodes from the uniform distribution $\mu_v = \frac{1}{|V|}$.
+This can be achieved by the following transition probability: